rust-lang/reference/src/conditional-compilation.md

 r[cfg.predicate.version]
 * `version()` with a version number inside.
 It is true if the language version the compiler targets is higher or equal to the contained version number.
 It is false otherwise.

+r[cfg.predicate.version.syntax]
+  The specified version has to follow  either the `"a.b.c"` scheme or the `"a.b"` scheme.
+Semantically, assume `c` to be 0 if not present.
+Order wise, version numbers behave as if they were Rust tuples of type `(u16, u16, u16)`.

+r[cfg.predicate.version.reserved]
+  Invalid version literals will eval to false.
+This includes tuples with components that can't be represented as `u16`.

 r[cfg.option-spec]
 _Configuration options_ are either names or key-value pairs, and are either set or unset.